California State Water Project: North Coast diversions

-Peripheral Canal/California WaterFix
+Peripheral Canal/California WaterFix/Delta Conveyance Project

-California WaterFix, is a planned twin 40 feet tunnel project that would extend through the center of the Delta, 150 feet below ground.
+Delta Conveyance Project, is a planned twin 40 feet tunnel project that would extend through the center of the Delta, 150 feet below ground.
 Earlier designs called for a Peripheral Canal to skirt the Delta to the east.
 The tunnels would draw water from the Sacramento River to bypass the Sacramento–San Joaquin River Delta, a vast estuary and agricultural region consisting of over 700 mi of tidal waterways.
 Supporters of the canal and tunnel have included the Central Valley farmers and the Metropolitan Water District and urban developers in Los Angeles.
 They claim it would eliminate the need to pull water directly through this sensitive region, reducing salinity intrusion and water quality problems during the dry season.
 The canal was included in the initial SWP planning, and the lack of the canal is among the principal reasons the SWP has never been able to deliver its full entitlement.

 Tunnel opponents believe the construction project would do extensive damage to the sensitive Delta ecosystem, farms and communities.
 Opponents also believe there will be long-term damage to the Delta ecosystem from fresh water being removed prior to flushing through the Delta and flowing more naturally to the San Francisco Bay.

-Governor Jerry Brown had supported a ballot initiative approving the canal in the early 1980s, and stated his intention to finish the project in its tunnel form during his second governorship (2011-2019).
+Governor Jerry Brown had supported a ballot initiative approving the canal in the early 1980s, and stated his intention to finish the project in its tunnel form during his second governorship (2011–2019).
 His successor, Gavin Newsom, has also supported the project.
 Supporters of the tunnel argue that water being drawn from the southern intakes creates problems for wildlife and changes the natural flow in these areas, which would be corrected by drawing water from farther north.
 Supporters also claim that the California levees are also vulnerable to earthquakes and directing water away from them protects the supply of water.
 Delta farmers, communities, and commercial salmon and bass fishermen are especially concerned about the tunnel.
 However, some Delta scientists disagree.
 The new proposed canal would transport 1 e6acre-feet of water to Silicon Valley, southern California and the majority of it would be directed to the Central Valley, a location with political influence and interest in the canal being built.